nn1-dev/website/src/data/spotlight/robert-jamborski/index.md

 Hardware:

-- Apple 14” M1 MacBook Pro - I was a Windows guy ever since my first PC, but once I tasted world of MacOS, couple years back I have never looked back.
+- Apple 14” M1 MacBook Pro - I was a Windows guy ever since my first PC, but once I tasted the world of MacOS a couple years back, I have never looked back.
-- Primary screen - used to be 27” Phillips IPS, but just few days ago died on me - an upgrade that was long awaited
+- Primary screen - used to be 27” Phillips IPS, but just a few days ago died on me - an upgrade that was long awaited
 - Secondary screen - Pixio Hayabusa 2, 24” full HD gaming IPS @240hz, brilliant panel, but a little small, mostly use it in portrait for the docs…
 - MX Keys Mini + MX Master 3
 - Ikea MITTZON 160x80 sit-stand desk